Advice for private landlords

 - repair and maintain your property from the tenancy start date, and throughout the tenancy.

 - inform tenants in writing about the Standard before the start of any new tenancy.
-Download a standard letter to inform tenants of their rights from the Housing and Property Chamber website.

 If a tenant believes you have not complied with the Repairing Standard, or if there is a disagreement about whether or not there is a problem, then they can refer the matter to the First Tier Tribunal.
 The Tribunal can require you to carry out work necessary to meet the standard.